Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Tournaments that have backedge graphs with at most three edges

 \item $b_3\DD b_1\DD b_7\DD b_5$.
 The numberings

-have back-edge graphs in which each component is a left-star or clique; each component is a right-star or clique; and each component is a left-star or right-star, respectively.
+have back-edge graphs in which each component is a right-star or clique; each component is a left-star or clique; and each component is a left-star or right-star, respectively.
 Hence we may apply \ref{cliques}, \ref{stars} and \ref{connected}. \item $b_3\DD b_7\DD b_1\DD b_5$.
-Since $H$ does not contain $D_5$ it follows that $B_4$ is null.
+Since $H$ is $D_5$-free, it follows that $B_4$ is null.
 Apply \ref{cliques} and \ref{connected} to

 \end{itemize}

 This completes the list of cases with $t=4$; so $t\ge 5$, and therefore $t=5$, since $B$ has only three edges and some vertex has degree more than one.
 The subgraph induced on $\{b_1,b_3,b_5,b_7,b_9\}$ has two components, one an edge and the other a three-vertex path.
 The three-vertex path might be a monotone path or a left-star or a right-star.
 Suppose first that it is a monotone path, and so all components of $B$ are monotone paths.
 Hence the claim follows if we can exhibit a numbering for which every component of the backedge graph is a left-star or left-spike, or if there is a numbering for which every component is a right-star or right-spike.
 If the vertices of the three-vertex path in order are $v_i\DD v_j\DD v_k$ where $i<j<k$, and none of $v_{i+1}\LL v_{j-1}$ have positive degree in $B$, then the numbering